blackferncreations/germankeycut/framework.md

 Integration describes a relationship between an offer and the system around it.

-An offer can be competent, functional and commercially available without becoming integrated.
+An offer can be competent, functional and commercially available while remaining structurally external.

-It remains structurally external if it repeatedly requires unusual amounts of:
+It may continue to require unusual amounts of:

 * explanation
-* checking
+* verification
 * correction
 * justification
 * supervision
 * interpretive effort

-Integration develops when this requirement decreases.
+Integration develops as this exceptional requirement decreases.

 The offer becomes increasingly legible.